JattKisaan/jattkisaan/README.md

-Assi Jatt hage.
+Assi Jatt hege.
 Moong phali nai ugaandeyaN.

 <!---
 juttkisaan/juttkisaan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.